markat1/mt-image-classifier-assignment/README.md

   - Prediction.

 #### Data collection
-If we want to add more test images to our class we click one of the class buttons in the DOM.When that happens an event it fired and calls a callback function called addExample. addExample takes and index and a class.
+If we want to add more test images to our class we click one of the class buttons in the DOM.
+When that happens an event is fired and calls a callback function called addExample. addExample takes and index and a class.

  ````
  const addExample = classId => {